syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/task-scheduling.md

 ## Working time range

-In the Gantt control, working hours in a day for a project can be defined by using the [`dayWorkingTime`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_DayWorkingTime) property.
+In the Gantt control, working hours for all days of a project can be defined by using the [`dayWorkingTime`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_DayWorkingTime) property.
 Based on the working hours, automatic date scheduling and duration validations for a task are performed.

 The following code snippet explains how to define the working time range for the project in Gantt.